cheyennelmoore/cheyennelmoore.github.io/cv/cv.md

 Plant Collections Assistant, 2018-2019
 Bucknell University
--Responsible for managing the Wayne E. Manning Herbarium including mounting and filing specimens, as well as transitioning to APG IV.
+- Responsible for managing the Wayne E. Manning Herbarium including mounting and filing specimens, as well as transitioning to APG IV.
 Also responsible for assisting with greenhouse care and maintenance.
 Lewisburg, PA

 Watershed Coordinator, 2015-2018
 Alliance for Aquatic Resource Monitoring
--Roles included water quality testing, data cleaning, mapping, working community members and organizing outreach events Carlisle, PA
+- Roles included water quality testing, data cleaning, mapping, working community members and organizing outreach events Carlisle, PA

 Botanist/Field Crew Lead, Summer 2017
-Powdermill Nature Reserve, Carnegie Natural History Museum -Led a crew of 2 in completion of vegetation and seedling surveys, including plant identification and data entry Rector, PA
+Powdermill Nature Reserve, Carnegie Natural History Museum
+- Led a crew of 2 in completion of vegetation and seedling surveys, including plant identification and data entry Rector, PA

 Botanist/Field Technician, Summer 2016
 United States Department of Agriculture Forest Service Northern Research Station at Irvine
--Conducted vegetation surveys in the Kinzua Quality Deer Cooperative with a focus on deer herbivory impacts Kane, PA
+- Conducted vegetation surveys in the Kinzua Quality Deer Cooperative with a focus on deer herbivory impacts Kane, PA

 Forest Inventory and Analysis Intern, Summer 2015 United States Department of Agriculture Forest Service Northern Research Station
--Assisted in conducting forestry assessments of forest inventory plots in north-western and central Pennsylvania Penfield, PA
+- Assisted in conducting forestry assessments of forest inventory plots in north-western and central Pennsylvania Penfield, PA

 ## Research Skills:

--Skilled in identifying plants of Pennsylvania and use of dichotomous keys -Practiced in forestry skills including use of DBH tape, percent cover, prism counts, stem counts, crown ratio, crown density, as well as establishment of research plots
+- Skilled in identifying plants of Pennsylvania and use of dichotomous keys
+- Practiced in forestry skills including use of DBH tape, percent cover, prism counts, stem counts, crown ratio, crown density, as well as establishment of research plots
--DNA extraction, quantification, and gel electrophoresis, as well as general knowledge of sequencing techniques and platforms -Experienced in working in all weather conditions and transporting equipment to the field -Knowledge of mark and recapture protocol, including PIT tagging -Macroinvertebrate identification
+- DNA extraction, quantification, and gel electrophoresis, as well as general knowledge of sequencing techniques and platforms
+- Experienced in working in all weather conditions and transporting equipment to the field
+- Knowledge of mark and recapture protocol, including PIT tagging
+- Macroinvertebrate identification
--Basic field techniques including Sherman trapping, Burlese trapping, and specimen preparation
+- Basic field techniques including Sherman trapping, Burlese trapping, and specimen preparation

 ## Computational skills:
--ArcGIS
+- ArcGIS
--R Studio
+- R Studio
--Unix/Linux BASH
+- Unix/Linux BASH

-Qualifications:
+## Qualifications:
--NOLS Wilderness First Aid Certified
+- NOLS Wilderness First Aid Certified
--CPR/First Aid Certified
+- CPR/First Aid Certified

 ## Presentations:
 presenting author(s) bolded